Why Saint Nick and Santa Claus are not the same – DW – 12/05/2024

 The feast of Saint Nicholas is celebrated on December 6, the probable anniversary of the death of Nicholas of Myra.

 That displeased the famous 16th-century reformer, Martin Luther, who had fallen out with the Catholic Church and thus with almost half the world.
 He objected to the Catholic worship of saints and wanted to link the Christian bringer of gifts to Christmas, the birth of Jesus Christ.
-He was concerned with directing people's interest, especially that of children, away from the countless figures of saints and towards Jesus Christ.
+He wanted to direct people's interest, especially that of children, away from the countless figures of saints and towards Jesus Christ.
 And so he replaced Saint Nicholas with Christ as the bringer of gifts, which was quickly accepted in Protestant areas.

 Since the Reformation, the "Christkind" (Christ Child) has brought Christmas presents in Germany, usually on Christmas Eve, December 24, or a day later, on Christmas Day.